Global Search & Rescue Excellence Awards

 Recognising the outstanding contribution of individuals, teams and organisations to the invaluable role played by those on the frontline, the Global Search & Rescue Excellence Awards shines a spotlight on the unsung heroes responding to disasters and emergencies around the world.

-Fire Knowledge, the publisher of FIRE magazine, and organiser of the highly regarded Excellence in Fire & Emergency Awards, is pleased to introduce this brand-new awards for 2025 which will showcase the close global community of search and rescue responders and recognise individual, team and organisational excellence.
+Fire Knowledge, the publisher of FIRE magazine, and organiser of the highly regarded Excellence in Fire & Emergency Awards, is pleased to host this awards ceremony, which will showcase the close global community of search and rescue responders and recognise individual, team and organisational excellence.

 We offer a range of sponsorship packages for the Global Search & Rescue Excellence Awards including partnership, award category sponsorship and many other options.